Wahyou32/Vegetables-Classification/README.md

 # Requirements
 This project use an external library such as pandas, numpy, tensorflow, keras, zipfile, and fastapi (library to create a REST API for python).

+# Datasets
+The datasets i used was from https://www.kaggle.com/datasets/misrakahmed/vegetable-image-dataset

 # How to Run
 Before running this project, you need to train and save the machine learning model by running the train.py using this command: